 If you or a loved one has a substance abuse disorder involving methamphetamines, then treatment can help.

-Inpatient rehab and detox for meth abuse and addiction paired with behavioral therapies can help provide the first step towards continued recovery.
+Inpatient rehab programs and detox for meth abuse and addiction paired with behavioral therapies can help provide the first step towards continued recovery.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.